fbpx

 • Each player is expected to bring their own water bottle and shin guards.

-• If a session is canceled due to weather conditions, we will always schedule a makeup session.
+• If a session is canceled due to weather conditions, we will always schedule a make-up session.

 • In case of bad weather conditions, please click here to follow our updates on program cancellations on our Weather Updates page.